| |

 • Lavender Farm

-Clairmont Farm is a family owned lavender farm located in Los Olivos.
+Clairmont Farm is a family owned lavender farm located just down the street from the Mansion.
 There are five acres of the Grosso variety of lavender, known for its healing quality.
 They offer a complete line of lavender based products, including essential oils, homemade soaps, distinctive lavender honey, and tea.

 • Guadalupe-Nipomo Dunes Preserve